dahlia-lib/spec/README.md

 Depending on your target language, the following may either be a struct with standalone functions or a class with methods.

-The base struct/class SHALL accept the following parameters in its constructor:
+The base struct/class SHOULD be named `Dahlia` and SHALL accept the following parameters in its constructor:
 * [`depth`](#depth)
 * [`auto_reset`](#auto_reset)
 * [`marker`](#marker)